Home Office confirms that official EEA series application forms are not mandatory

 This is certainly correct as a matter of law: there are no mandatory forms that have to be used for EU law applications, unlike for domestic UK immigration law applications under the Immigration Rules.
 Those interested in Surinder Singh rights should note that this policy applies to their applications, which are made under EU law not UK rules: the EEA(FM) does not need to be used for Surinder Singh applications.

-However, it will always be necessary to pay the required fee and provide biometric details.
+However, it will always be necessary to pay the required fee and provide biometric details if a non EU national.
 The relevant pages from the new EEA(FM) can be used for that purpose.